MicrosoftDocs/mslearn-xamarin-forms-listview/README.md

 # Microsoft Learn: Display collections in Xamarin.Forms apps with ListView

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Display collections in Xamarin.Forms apps with ListView** Microsoft Learn module.
+This project contains the source code for the [**Display collections in Xamarin.Forms apps with ListView**](https://docs.microsoft.com/learn/modules/display-collections-in-xamarin-forms-apps-with-listview/) Microsoft Learn module.

 # Contributing